 - Prefer a leather hiking boot for day-long outings on lightly to moderately rugged trails.

-- Prefer a hiking boot that balances between protective comfort and adequate foothold over rugged terrain.
+- Want a pair of hikers that balances between protective comfort and adequate foothold over rugged terrain.

-- Prefer a hiking boot that smoothens the wearer’s stride on flatter surfaces.
+- Like a hiking boot that smoothens the wearer’s stride on flatter surfaces.